theupdateframework/taps/tap8.md

 # Abstract

 TAP 8 generalises the mechanism of key rotation.
-Rotation is the process by which a role uses their old key to invalidate their old key and transfer trust in the old key to a new key.
-Performing a key rotation does not require parties that delegated trust to the old key to change their delegation to the new key.
-Conceptually, the rotation process says if you trusted key X (or threshold of keys X_0, ...
-X_n), now instead trust key Y (or threshold of keys Y_0, ...
-Y_n).
+Rotation is the process by which a role uses their old key or set of keys to invalidate their old key set and transfer trust in the old key set to a new key set with an associated threshold.
+Performing a key rotation does not require parties that delegated trust to the old key set to change their delegation to the new key set.
+Conceptually, the rotation process says if you trusted threshold of keys X_0, ...
+X_n, now instead trust threshold of keys Y_0, ...
+Y_n.
 Rotation of a key may be performed any number of times, transferring trust from X to Y, then from Y to Z, etc.

 The mechanism in this TAP has an additional use case:  if a rotation cycle (A to B, B to A) is detected, all delegations into the cycle are